• AglaSem

 Lest we forget, some mammals live wholly in water.
 Whales, dolphins, seals and sea cows are some examples.
 Evolution of horse, elephant, dog, etc., are special stories of evolution.
 You will learn about these in higher classes.
 The most successful story is the evolution of man with language skills and self-consciousness.

-Click Here for All Open Educational Resources
+Open Educational Resources

-To get fastest exam alerts and government job alerts in India, join our Telegram channel.
+To get study material, exam alerts and news, join our Whatsapp Channel.

 Previous Post